Chicago life seen through haiku

 Or gorge all at once and find your city in the rich tapestry of the natural moments and human interactions that connect the millions of residents in the sprawling metropolis next to Lake Michigan.

 The Japanese poetry form of haiku has been around for over 500 years.
 Consisting of 3 lines of five, seven, and five syllables, it traditionally focuses on creating a juxtaposition between the observed world and an insight into the human mind.

 David J.P.
 Fisher isn’t a professional poet, but he’d like to play one on TV.
 (Although at one point he won a poetry slam at Chicago’s Green Mill Lounge).
-He’s a best-selling author of 7 non-fiction books and international speaker and business coach.
-He lives next to a beautiful cemetery which reminds him to appreciate every day that he wakes up on the right side of the fence.
+He’s a best-selling author of 11 non-fiction books and international speaker and business coach.
+He lived most of his adult life next to a beautiful cemetery which reminds him to appreciate every day that he wakes up on the right side of the fence.